BBC 100 Women is an annual list of 100 inspiring and influential women from around the world.

 My hope for the future is that more and more people engage with the arts.
 I’d like as many people as possible to find the same joy, freedom, and fulfilment from the arts that I have.

-We were lucky to speak to Precious for our upcoming edition, which is coming out very soon!
-Stay tuned!
+We were lucky to speak to Precious for our latest edition!

 Feature photo of Precious Adams by Dean Barucija, Pickled Thoughts Photography.